TobiasWallner/Lime/README.md

 CMake will then run all tests of this project.
 Test of external projects will be turned off and not executed.

+Note that MSVC does not have a `--target all`.
+There if you just remove the `--target ...` command as a whole Visual Studio will build all test executables.

 ### Compiled output

 The compiled output can then be found in the folder "build_clang/Release/".